YanzheL/llzw/docs/source/orders.rst

 =========== ======== ==============================

 ..
 Attention::
-   Remember — You must be authenticated with ``CUSTOMER`` role before using this API
+   Remember — You must be authenticated with ``SELLER`` role before using this API